bareos/bareos/manuals/en/developers/catalog.md

  & <span>tiny integer </span> & <span>Set when Base Job run </span>\

-The <span>**Job**</span> table contains one record for each Job run by Bacula.
+The <span>**Job**</span> table contains one record for each Job run by Bareos.
 Thus normally, there will be one per day per machine added to the database.
 Note, the JobId is used to index Job records in the database, and it often is shown to the user in the Console program.
 However, care must be taken with its use as it is not unique from